 - Mandate a study to identify actions to overcome the low priority assigned these programs by agency leaderships; identify agencies’ expertise and resources; improve coordination among agencies and with partners; and develop national strategies for saving tree species.

-Take a moment to fill out a form and send a letter to your representative and senators to ask for reintroduction and cosponsorship of the Invasive Species Prevention and Forest Restoration Act in the 118th Congress.
+Take a moment to fill out a form and send a letter to your representative and senators and ask them to co-sponsor the Invasive Species Prevention and Forest Restoration Act in the 118th Congress.

 See more from NAISMA Government Relations.